slifong08/About/README.md

 In my undergraduate work, I studied hematopoietic stem cells (HSCs) and cell-fate decisions in response to inflammatory cytokines with Dr. Eric Pietras and Dr. Emmanuelle Passegué at UCSF.
 My experiments characterized hematopoietic stem cell responses to exposure of inflammatory cytokines, such as IL-1b, IFN-alpha, and IL-10 in vitro.
 Through a series of experiments, we discovered that in response to pro-inflammatory cytokines, HSCs rapidly differentiate and commit to myeloid cell-fates to replenish downstream myeloid cell populations.
 This work highlighted the replenishing role of HSCs during inflammation.

 **Relevant skills**
-- Hematopoietic stem cell characterization: isolation from mouse bone marrow, tissue culture, FACS, flow cytometry, proliferation and apoptosis assays, colony formation assays, live-image tracking,
+- Hematopoietic stem cell characterization: isolation from mouse bone marrow, tissue culture, FACS, flow cytometry, proliferation and apoptosis assays, colony formation assays, live-cell image tracking.

 - Other: qPCR, mouse husbandry.